Maryland historian pleads guilty to stealing hundreds of military dog tags, historic items, officials say

 VETERANS MEMORIAL IN GEORGIA VANDALIZED, FACES $200G IN REPAIRS

 Additionally, officials said they found DeHays had sold several of the historic items online.
-DeHays would reportedly try to cover his tracks by occasionally removing the pencil etchings from the dog tags, which could have potentially identified them as stolen from the National Archive.
+DeHays would reportedly try to cover his tracks by occasionally removing the pencil etchings from the dog tags, which could have potentially identified them as belonging to the National Archive.

 The district attorney statement included portions of text messages he reportedly sent to interested customers, sharing details of the items condition.
 When describing dog tags he was selling, he reportedly said they were “burnt and show some stains of fuel, blood … very powerful items that witness the violence of the crash.”